dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 Disable any VPN software when playing DCS multiplayer.

+Third party antivirus such as Kaspersky, BitDefender, McAfee, Norton, MalwareBytes, etc. is not recommended.
+These cause problems with DCS in particular because they flag the Digital Rights Management (DRM) encryption of the game files as a possible threat and quarantine or delete game files randomly.
+Third party antivirus also tends to cause general performance issues.
+We recommend using the default Microsoft Defender antivirus, and [optionally adding an exception for DCS.](#Exclude-DCS-from-Microsoft-Defender-Antivirus)

 ## Intel CPU Tweaks

-Be sure to enable XMP in your motherboard settings if your RAM supports it!
+Be sure to enable [XMP](https://www.intel.com/content/www/us/en/support/articles/000095207/intel-nuc.html#:~:text=XMP%20or%20Extreme%20Memory%20Profiles,higher%20than%20standard%20memory%20speeds.) in your motherboard settings as it's often disabled by default.

 ## Nvidia GPU Tweaks

-Update your graphics drivers to the latest available version from [nvidia.com/drivers](https://nvidia.com/drivers).
+Update your graphics drivers to the latest available version from [nvidia.com/drivers](https://nvidia.com/drivers) or through [GeForce Experience](https://www.nvidia.com/en-us/geforce/geforce-experience/).
 If you are running an outdated driver version, some options like DLSS and SSS may be grayed out in the in-game options.

 Disable Hardware Accelerated GPU Scheduling in Windows settings.
 It increases input latency and stutter, especially on mid to high end systems when using VR.

+Disable [ShadowPlay](https://www.nvidia.com/en-us/geforce/geforce-experience/shadowplay/) if you aren't using it to record gameplay footage.

 ## AMD CPU Tweaks

-If you have an AMD Ryzen 7000 Series or newer CPU, install the [Xbox Game Bar](https://apps.microsoft.com/store/detail/xbox-game-bar/9NZKPSTSNW4P) and run it while playing games.
-AMD’s software uses it to detect when a game is running and change CPU scheduling behavior.
+If you have the 7900X3D/7950X3D, or a Ryzen X3D CPU with *dual* CCDs, install the [Xbox Game Bar](https://apps.microsoft.com/store/detail/xbox-game-bar/9NZKPSTSNW4P) and run it while playing games.
+AMD’s software uses it to detect when a game is running and change CPU scheduling behavior to allow maximum performance.

-If you have an upgraded CPU cooler, use [Ryzen Master](https://www.amd.com/en/technologies/ryzen-master) to overclock your CPU.

-Be sure to enable DOCP/EOCP/EXPO in your motherboard settings if your RAM supports it! *I measured a 13% CPU performance gain in 3DMark toggling it on and off on my AMD system.*
+Be sure to enable [DOCP/EXPO](https://www.corsair.com/ca/en/explorer/diy-builder/memory/amd-expo-vs-docp/#:~:text=Called%20EXPO%2C%20which%20is%20short,available%20on%20the%20DDR5%20standard.) in your motherboard settings as it's often disabled by default. *I measured a 13% CPU performance gain in 3DMark toggling it on and off on my AMD system.*

+Adjusting [Precision Boost Overdrive 2](https://www.amd.com/en/resources/support-articles/faqs/CPU-PB2.html) optimizes power consumption and thermals, and sometimes provides a small performance benefit.

+<{{< youtube dfkrp25dpQ0 >}}>

+<{{< youtube FaOYYHNGlLs >}}>

 ## AMD GPU Tweaks